flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ### Overall Architecture

-As the main objectif of this initiative is to enhance the existing Mandarine services, the architecture of this deployment will take into account all the legacy components technologies used by Mandarine services.
+As the main objective of this initiative is to enhance the existing Mandarine services, the architecture of this deployment will take into account all the legacy components technologies used by Mandarine services.
 For instance, the database server is based on MySQL Server and this server is hosted in Mandarine's datacenter.
-This training video files are hosted on a third party streaming platform.</p>
+These training video files are hosted on a third-party streaming platform.</p>
 On the technologies side, the servers are running Ubuntu, the Web Servers are based on Apache/PHP/Symfony.
-The backend services are developped using Node.js.THe Web Servers will be hosted in Azure.
+The backend services are developed using Node.js.The Web Servers will be hosted in Azure.
-The client application is actually a Web Application running in any browsers.
+The client application is actually a Web Application running in any browsers.</p>

-Beyond those legacy components the following Azure Serivces will be deployed:
+Beyond those legacy components, the following Azure Serivces will be deployed:
 1. Azure Azure Media Services </p>
 2. Azure Cognitive Services Text Translator key</p>
 3. Azure Search Services Account </p>